-In his video he opens up the MacBook Air and finds that the fan isn’t close enough to the heatsync - he jokes that it’s a "placebo fan".
-He explains the fan should be able to blow the heat away from the heat sync but in this product the fan sits to one side while the heat sync sits over the CPU "so it just burns itself to death and the CPU dies".
-He suggests that Apple should have included a fin to allow airflow between the fan and the heat-sync.
+In his video he opens up the MacBook Air and finds that the fan isn’t close enough to the heat sink - he jokes that it’s a "placebo fan".
+He explains the fan should be able to blow the heat away from the heat sink but in this product the fan sits to one side while the heat sink sits over the CPU "so it just burns itself to death and the CPU dies".
+He suggests that Apple should have included a fin to allow airflow between the fan and the heat sink.
 (As seen in this iFixIt image).

 Other reports suggest that the MacBook Air throttles CPU and GPU performance under heavy load (as per this Notebook Check report).
 That site also suggests that it’s not an overheating problem, indicating that in their experience the fans come on in undemanding tasks like having a second monitor plugged in.
 In that case the Air didn’t overheat: "The CPU never breached its 100 °C T-junction", states the author of the article who claims: "Apple has included a weak cooling system in the MacBook Air 2020, probably for reasons that it will never make clear."